jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

               f'{wake_hour-sleep_hour}:{wake_minute-sleep_minute}:00'
           )

-  I get another :doc:`/exceptions/AssertionError` since I have not yet changed ``test_duration_calculation`` with the new format
+  I get another :doc:`/exceptions/AssertionError` since I have not yet changed ``test_duration_calculation`` to match the new format
 * I will randomly get an :doc:`/exceptions/AssertionError` for ``test_duration_when_given_hours_and_minutes``.
 Since I am using random integers for hours and minutes, there will be instances where the ``wake_hour`` is earlier than the ``sleep_hour`` leading to a negative number for example

   .. code-block:: python

-    E    AssertionError: '-1 day, 14:01:00' != '-9:-59:00'
+    AssertionError: '-1 day, 14:01:00' != '-9:-59:00'

   here, the expected values are still based on how I calculated the duration earlier, subtracting the hour from hour and minute from minute independently
 * I make the calculation more accurate by using the ``get_datetime_object`` function from ``sleep_duration.py``